EAS-E/EAS-E/README.md

 Markowitz originally realized the EAS-E concepts when evolving the discrete-event simulation language SIMSCRIPT.
 Originally a public domain preprocessor to FORTRAN developed at RAND, it was developed into a compiler in its own right.
-This implementation closely, but not completely, follows the syntax of SIMSCRIPT II developed at RAND A manual for the RAND SIMSCRIPT II language can be downloaded from: https://www.rand.org/pubs/reports/R460.html This can serve as an introduction the the EAS-E concept.
+This implementation closely, but not completely, follows the syntax of SIMSCRIPT II developed at RAND.
+A manual for the RAND SIMSCRIPT II language can be downloaded from: https://www.rand.org/pubs/reports/R460.html This can serve as an introduction the the EAS-E concept.
 Note that this implementation is not complete.
 Refer to EAS-Enotes.txt for a discussion of some differences.